-&lt;sup>1 Milton Friedman and Anna J. Schwartz, "A Monetary History of the United States 1867-1960."
-Princeton: National Bureau of Economic Research, 1963.
+&lt;sup>4 Milton Friedman and Anna J. Schwartz, "A Monetary History of the United States 1867-1960," Princeton; National Bureau of Economic Research, 1963, of debtors in fulfilling their commitments and to current views of the ability of today's borrowers to fulfill commitments.

 Peter Temin, "Did Monetary Forces Cause the Great Depression?"
-New York: W. W. Warton & Co.
-Inc., 1976.
+New York; W. W.

 Financing arrangements involve lenders and borrowers.
-The deals between lenders and borrowers are presumably a good thing for both.
-In our economy the proximate lender to an owner of capital assets and to investing units is a financial institution.
+The deals between lenders and borrowers are presumably a good thing for both, In our economy the proximate lender to an owner of capital assets and to investing units is a financial institution.
 Financial institutions are typically highly levered organizations.
 This means that any loss on the assets owned will lead to an amplified loss of the owner's investment.
 Because of leverage and the obvious desire of lenders to protect their capital, loans are made on the basis of various margins of safety.
 To understand our economy we need to know how an economy behaves in which borrowing and lending take place on the basis of margins of safety.
 The borrowing and lending of particular concern is used to finance investment and the ownership of capital assets.